wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 The students are provided script of the circuit available [here](/file/teaching/459/lab1.scs) and MDL file available [here](/file/teaching/459/lab1.mdl) here as example.
 Based on the provided example, students are expected to explore the various parameters of 45nm gpdk library.

-A select subset of commands are used in this lab:
+A select subset of new commands are used in this lab:

 <h3>Sweep analysis </h3>
 <h3>Change temperature</h3>
 <h3>Extract MOSFET parameters</h3>

+<h3>Lab assignements</h3>
 Below are the ones we do in this semester.
   * Graph on I<sub>ds</sub>  versus V<sub>gs</sub> (for different V<sub>ds</sub>) for both NMOS and PMOS.
   * Graph on I<sub>ds</sub>  versus V<sub>ds</sub> (for different V<sub>gs</sub>) for both NMOS and PMOS.